EASY240/photonow/content/blog/master-ai-photo-editing-prompts.md

     <p class="img-caption">AI Expand seamlessly extends images beyond their original boundaries</p>
   </div>

-  <p>The <a href="https://modernphototools.com/tools/ai-expand" target="_blank" data-link="true" data-id="5" rel="nofollow">AI Expand</a> tool allows you to extend your images beyond their original boundaries.
+  <p>The <a href="https://modernphototools.com/tools/ai-expand" target="_blank" data-link="true" data-id="5">AI Expand</a> tool allows you to extend your images beyond their original boundaries.
 Detailed prompts help ensure the expanded areas match the style and content of your original image.</p>

   <div class="card">
     <div class="card-content">